 The pilgrimage from Dajia's Zhenlan Temple takes place during the third month of the Chinese lunar calendar, around the time of Mazu’s birthday.
-All sorts of festive activities are arranged at this time, including puppetsand theater performances, displays of embroidered banners, float parades, dragon and lion dances, and other events as the procession passes by.
-The eight-day procession passes through Changhua and Yunlin counties, and terminates at Fengtian Temple in Xingang, Chiayi County.
+All sorts of festive activities are arranged at this time, including puppet stand theater performances, displays of embroidered banners, float parades, dragon and lion dances, and other events as the procession passes by.
+The nine-day procession passes through Changhua and Yunlin counties, and terminates at Fengtian Temple in Xingang, Chiayi County.
 Many devotees walk the whole trip.

 The Mazu image which the pilgrims carry along with them is warmly welcomed at Fengtian Temple.
 The devotees prepare meat, fruit, and vegetables as offerings; firecrackers are discharged, and incense is burned.
 Another climax of the activities occurs when Mazu returns home to Dajia in her palanquin; along the route, one can see hundreds of thousands of devotees holding parties for friends, relatives, and the returning pilgrims.

 Dajia Mazu Pilgrimage